-Piedmont Office Realty Trust, Inc.

-Attention: Robert Bowers
+Piedmont Office Realty Trust, Inc. Attention: Robert Bowers Facsimile: 770-418-8702 To the Company: Email: robert.bowers@piedmontreit.com To Consultant: Raymond L. Owens Facsimile:Email:

-Facsimile: 770-418-8702

-Email: robert.bowers@piedmontreit.com

-Raymond L. Owens

-Facsimile:

-Facsimile: Email:

 or to such other address or addresses as the parties may from time to time designate in writing in a notice delivered in accordance with this Section 13.